Kizuno18/Twitch-view-bot/README.md

 It supports **_speech recognition_**, **_mention recognition_**, follwing, commenting and **_advanced logging in via cookies_**.

-It was created as an experiment and a YouTube series.
+It was created as an experiment for a YouTube series.

 ## Plugs
 Be sure to check out the [Youtube series](https://www.youtube.com/watch?v=QhDiEoX_JM0&list=PLQXIlO6M6IM2JQpQlNURzLlB2jQCJVJmc) in order to fully understand this bot.